Waterproof Eyeliner for Waterline: The Ultimate Guide

 1. Is it safe to wear waterproof eyeliner on your waterline every day?

-While many waterproof eyeliners for waterline are formulated to be gentle, it’s generally advisable not to wear eyeliner on your waterline every single day.
+While many waterproof eyeliners for the waterline are formulated to be gentle, it’s generally advisable not to wear eyeliner on your waterline every single day.
 The waterline contains important oil glands (meibomian glands), and regular occlusion can potentially lead to dryness or irritation.
 Give your eyes a break a few times a week.

 2. How do I remove waterproof eyeliner from my waterline without irritation?

-To remove waterproof eyeliner for waterline gently, use an oil-based or bi-phase eye makeup remover.
+To remove waterproof eyeliner for the waterline gently, use an oil-based or bi-phase eye makeup remover.
 Apply a small amount to a cotton pad or a Q-tip, press gently onto the waterline for a few seconds to let it dissolve the product, then gently wipe away.
 Avoid harsh rubbing to prevent irritation.

 3. Can I use a kohl pencil on my waterline?